 I ran the first half continuously at a steady pace.
 We ran through some local villages and the villagers handed us olive branches, which was a nice touch.
 I made sure that I kept hydrated and I was eating during the run.

 As I knew that the 10K hill was approaching I decided to power walk to prepare myself and rest my legs.
 I then ran 5K but had to walk some of the last 5K of the hill, as it was so relentless.
 My legs and knees were painful, it was a very hot day and I was starting to feel very sick, also my audio book had stopped midway through because it had failed to download!
 I wasn't quite sure how this could get any worse.

 As we approached Athens centre in the last 5K, even though my legs were burning and so tired I picked up the pace as I knew I was nearly there.
 Once I crossed the finish line I couldn't believe I had actually completed it!
 I did it in 5 hours 30 mins, although this was not the time I was hoping for despite the hill and the conditions I was pretty pleased with this outcome.

 Throughout my year of training I continued to attend La-rev and received a lot of support from everyone and Les.
 To balance the running I went to circuits on a Tuesday and Les would always remind me of my goal and pushed me on, which helped motivate me through the training.

 It's easy sometimes to become unmotivated and decide not to exercise, however when you achieve something like a marathon you realise that you can pretty much do anything you put your mind to.
 I never thought that I would have ever of been fit enough to run a marathon, but I did and a lot of the reason for that was down to Les.

-Now I am back regularly attending LA Revolution and considering what my next challenge will be!!!!
+Now I am back regularly attending La-rev and considering what my next challenge will be!!!!